HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 Speaking allows you to travel, most conferences will at least pay for your travel and hotel.
 This is my secret link many do not know about:

 <http://lanyrd.com/calls/>

+One of the best ways to start to get comfortable with the idea of speaking is to mentor at Ladies Learning Code, Girls Learning Code and Kids Learning Code events.
+At these one-day events, you'll be matched up with 3-4 learners, and guide them throughout the day as they learn HTML & CSS, JavaScript, design or anything else.

+To sign up for the Ladies Learning Code Mentor mailing list, visit <http://ladieslearningcode.com> and click "Tech Help" at the bottom of the page.

+To sign up for the Girls/Kids Learning Code Mentor mailing list, fill in this application form: <https://docs.google.com/spreadsheet/viewform?usp=drive_web&formkey=dFZTSDBJTl9pUTlPUEpHa1J3ak5hN2c6MA#gid=0>

 ## Questions to ask